 There have been a number of criticisms that the characters are too morally pure for people who have managed to climb their way to the top of the American political system and that as a democratic White House that it is too liberal for some.
 It is also true that the show took a dip in the fifth season or so and compressed the election race of Bartlett’s successor rather more than would be realistic but while there is some truth in these criticisms they do not detract from the sheer watchability of the show.

-In the UK the whole show is available on DVD, and if you are a Sky customer is available as a streaming box set.
-I admit that these are not the easyist ways to jump in but it’s worth it – watch an episode and get hooked.
+In the UK the whole show is available on Amazon, and if you are a Sky customer is available as a streaming box set.
+I admit that these are not the easiest ways to jump in but it’s worth it – watch an episode and get hooked.